Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

     ./start.sh

 in a console of your choice.
 The script will build a docker image and starting one instance afterwards.
-When bootstrapping is used the docker container Id is the device Id which should be entered when registering a device in cumulocity.
+Per default bootstrapping is used an no other information is necessary.
+In this case the docker container Id is the device Id which should be entered when registering a device in cumulocity.

-To connect to your own tenant, run
+If you want to use device certificates or override bootstrapping parameters use the following env variables:

 ```
 C8YDM_MQTT_URL=<tenant domain> \